 As with many aspects of life, extremes can be a challenge.
 Balance of nutrients is the key for vibrant health.
 There is no question that those who have grown up on a high refined carbohydrate diet experience tremendous benefits from eliminating refined carbohydrates and adopting a diet high in animal fat and moderate amounts of protein with a wide variety of vegetables and some fruits.
-However, problems ensue for many when complex carbohydrates are avoided long term.
-The result is often seen in conditions related to low thyroid and adrenal function.
+However, problems ensue for many when complex carbohydrates are avoided long term, and low carb diet recovery must become a priority, especially when the results are often seen in conditions related to low thyroid and adrenal function.

 Do any of these symptoms sound familiar?

 - Are your hands and feet typically cold?

 - Is excess weight creeping up on you?

 - Is your ability to handle stressful situations not what it used to be?

 - Osteoarthritis?
 Hearing loss?
 Appearance of xanthomas?
 Eyelids dropping?

 - Libido low?

 A Shift in Metabolism

 The best explanation for the appearance of these symptoms is that as we age (We begin aging around age 21.), we shift from being fast oxidizers to slow oxidizers.
 In a nutshell this means that our ability to burn fuel slows down a bit and requires a little prodding.
 The result is a shift towards hypothyroidism, although often it is only sub-clinical, meaning thyroid hormone levels appear to be “normal.”
 Nonetheless, the symptoms are ever present.